freeipa/ansible-freeipa/README-automountkey.md

 Description
 -----------

-The automountkey module allows the addition and removal of keys within an automount map.
+The automountkey module allows management of keys within an automount map.

 It is desgined to follow the IPA api as closely as possible while ensuring ease of use.